Destiny Church has been attacked by former members who say it is nothing more than a money-making venture.

 The Brisbane Destiny Church website - which was taken down after the walkout - says the emphasis is on preaching the Gospel of the Kingdom in a contemporary manner, so that people find their true destiny and identity.

 A former member who was at the Brisbane walkout said many of those who followed Pastor Stock said they were proud and relieved that the story behind the Destiny Church had "finally" come out.

 But other members were afraid because members of the church were trying to "hunt down" the person or persons who leaked details of the walkout to the media.

-When the Herald contacted the Destiny Church to speak to Bishop Tamaki, spokeswoman Janine Cardno said she did not know where he was but that he was busy in meetings all day.
+contacted the Destiny Church to speak to Bishop Tamaki, spokeswoman Janine Cardno said she did not know where he was but that he was busy in meetings all day.